-Paul, who has now been dead nearly 2000 years, asserted: “We look for the Saviour, the Lord Jesus Christ: Who shall change our vile body, that it may be fashioned like unto His glorious body” (Philippians 3:20-21).
-How can a person, long since dead, whose spirit has been in God’s presence, receive once again a body?
-This, of course, is a miracle, for the physical elements which once made up Paul’s earthly body have long ago changed their form, and even while he was alive, were continually being replaced.
-No, God will not restore a prior body to the dead, but will present them with a new “glorious” body, fit for the eternal environment and service of heaven.
+Paul, who has been dead nearly 2,000 years, asserted: “We look for the Saviour, the Lord Jesus Christ: Who shall change our vile body, that it may be fashioned like unto his glorious body” (Philippians 3:20-21).
+How can a person long since dead, whose spirit has been in God’s presence, receive once again a body?
+This, of course, is a miracle, for the physical elements that once made up Paul’s earthly body have long ago changed their form, and even while he was alive were continually being replaced.
+No, God will not restore a prior body to the dead but will present them with a new “glorious” body, fit for the eternal environment and service of heaven.
 Paul could only write of it by analogy, comparing the difference between the old and the new bodies to the difference between a seed and a plant, to different kinds of living things, and to different kinds of celestial bodies.
 “So also is the resurrection of the dead.”
-It is sown in corruption, dishonor, weakness, as a natural body, but it is raised in incorruption, glory, and power, as a spiritual body (I Corinthians 15:37-44).
+It is sown in corruption, dishonor, weakness, as a natural body, but it is raised in incorruption, glory, and power, as a spiritual body (1 Corinthians 15:37-44).
 JDM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.